-Information regarding agreed procedures must be treated confidentially and recorded/held only in the child's school file.
+Information regarding agreed procedures for the Intimate Care Plan must be treated confidentially and recorded/held only in the child's school file.
 This will be done ensuring compliance with GDPR legislation.

-Information should not be disclosed or discussed with any adults other than those with responsibility for the child's personal care, and should not be referred to in the presence of other children.
+Information should not be disclosed or discussed with any adults other than those with responsibility for the child's personal care and should not be referred to in the presence of other children.